Survivors condemn UniMelb for sweeping ‘institutionalised abuse’ under the rug - Honi Soit

 “Survivors everywhere ought to be believed,” Boonen said.
 “We’ve had DMs from university students all over the country who’ve had similar experiences… It’s systemic.”

-“The University [of Melbourne] are first and foremost the ones who allow people to be on campus, and allowed him [the alleged perpetrator] to come back,” Fernandes said.
+“The University [of Melbourne] is first and foremost the ones who allow people to be on campus, and allowed him [the alleged perpetrator] to come back,” Fernandes said.
 “It starts with the University and ends with the University.”

 Sign the open letter here.